 - Proof of your employment status (such as an employment contract, a student card or unemployment paperwork).

-If you’re applying for a non-resident bank account, you will also need to collect a ‘Certificado de No Residente’ from your local police station or you can request that the bank provides this for you, although there will be a charge of around €15 for this service.
+If you’re applying for a non-resident bank account, you will be required to provide the same items for registration as a resident would, however you will also need to collect a ‘Certificado de No Residente’.
+This can be obtained from your local police station or you can request that the bank provides this for you, although there will be a charge of around €15 for this service.

 Which Spanish banks can I open an account with?